TranslationalML/PACSMAN_data/README.md

 ## How to cite

-If you are using code or data from this project, please acknowledge it in your work with the following entry:
+If you are using code or data from this project, please acknowledge it in your work with the following citation:

 > S. Tourbier and J. Richiardi, “TranslationalML/PACSMAN_data: PACSMAN_data 1.0”.
 Zenodo, Jan.
 23, 2024. doi: 10.5281/zenodo.10554781.